-Welcome to Functional Human Gross Anatomy!
+Welcome to Anatomy of the Human Body!
 Our teaching team is delighted to have you join us this term.
-In this course, we will focus on learning the basics of human anatomy, with specific attention to the musculoskeletal (muscles and bones), nervous (brain, spinal cord, and neurons), cardiovascular (heart and vessels), and respiratory (lungs and breathing) systems, which will prepare you for deeper study into the rest of the body in KIN 3222B/HS 3300B.
-Anatomy is a fundamental discipline that will also support your understanding of core concepts related to health and disease in your degree ahead.
-The course is cumulative, and voluminous in nature, so we encourage you to stay involved, ask questions, and participate as much as possible - most importantly, be sure to complete the online lecture modules before coming to your lab section.
+In this course, we will build upon content from Systemic Approach to Functional Human Gross Anatomy (KIN 1060 and HS 1300) by learning the anatomy of visceral systems within the body, with specific attention to the nervous (brain, spinal cord, and neurons), endocrine (glands and hormones), digestive (gastrointestinal tract and accessory organs), urinary (kidneys and bladder), and reproductive (gonads and genitalia) systems.
+Anatomy is a fundamental discipline that will support your understanding of core concepts related to health and disease in your degree and career ahead.
+This course is delivered in a blended format - content will be delivered online, but each week we will meet in person in a lecture hall for flipped-classroom application activities and guest lectures.
+Plus, one-hour weekly laboratory periods will give you the opportunity to work in groups, answer big-picture questions with TAs, and explore the anatomical structures in a hands-on setting.
+The course is cumulative and voluminous in nature, so we encourage you to stay involved, ask questions, and participate as much as possible - be sure to complete the online lecture modules before coming to class and lab.
 We look forward to meeting you soon!